cjwit/arabmusic/README.md

 * Directory
 	* Can this be sorted by Tag
 	* Allow user to change name, hide info
-* Tags
-	* Who gets to administer these?
-Could that be replace with a system where the user’s input consists of a few letters.. and then a list of suggestions from a “hidden” pool of tags becomes available?
-Listing all tags the way they are right now… won’t do it after a while when more and more tags are needed
-	* Spell Levant properly
 * Menu items
 	* Notices:
 		* Call for papers